Articles on basic care and considerations for new or prospective owners.

 Meet the hedgehogs of Hedgehog Valley!

-Note added 12/28/99: Tiny Tim has grown up to be a normal sized sweetie, who surprised us by becoming a very handsome chocolate white!
-Using the same techniques we tried with Tim, we have been able to help several more severely runt babies survive and thrive.
-I've started referring to these hedgies as "DD" babies because they are not only small in stature, they also exhibit several developmental delays.
-For example, they do not begin the process of quilling, which marks the transition from adolescence to adulthood, until their size catches up, and some do not grow hair until much later than would normally be expected.
+In the end, Tiny Tim grew up to be a normal sized sweetheart, who surprised me by becoming a very handsome chocolate white!
+Using the same techniques that helped Tim, I have been able to help most of my failure to thrive babies survive.
 Bravo to these tiny troopers, the spirit with which they fight to survive against all odds is truly amazing!